 The Prairie View Trail hike is a very popular one.
 It’s definitely not one of the prettier hikes in Kananaskis Country but in the off-season when you just want to get out, I think it’s an excellent choice.
 And its way more interesting if you do the Prairie View Trail – Jewell Pass hike combo as described below.

-- The total distance done as a loop is 13.5 km or 8.4 miles.
+Distance: The total km if done as a loop to include Jewell Pass is 13.5 km or 8.4 miles.
 Compare that to the 9.8 km (6.1 miles) return hike if you just do an out and back on the Prairie View trail.

 Prairie View Trail – Jewel Pass hike description